Pimelea decora

-Pimelea decora, commonly known as Flanders poppy, is a species of flowering plant in the family Thymelaeaceae and is native to central Queensland.
+Pimelea decora, commonly known as Flinders poppy, is a species of flowering plant in the family Thymelaeaceae and is native to central Queensland.
 It is a woody perennial herb with egg-shaped or elliptic leaves and hairy, red and cream-coloured flowers.

 Description

 Pimelea decora is a woody, perennial that typically grows to a height of 0.3–1 m with many stems at the base.
 The leaves are usually arranged in opposite pairs, usually egg-shaped or elliptic, 15–55 mm long, 6–38 mm wide and glaucous.
 The flowers are arranged in clusters on a rachis usually 150–220 mm long with 5 to 8 hairy involucral bracts but that fall off as the flowers open.
 The flowers are densely hairy, and red with a cream-coloured base, the floral tube 14–17 mm long.
 The sepals are 5–7 mm long and the stamens are much longer than the sepals.
 Flowering occurs throughout the year.